Redpath Dairyshelter Frequently Asked Questions:

 There is no limit as to how large the structures can be built and we have regularly erected buildings in excess of 1 hectare.
 Roof ventilation would normally be introduced in the designs if the buildings are very large of course.
 See more here

 What type of ventilation or shading system do Redpath offer for using the shelter in summertime?

-The 'A' frame truss Redpath designs can have roof ventilation fitted for the full length and these offer excellent control of the Dairyshelters internal temperature and humidity.
-The roof ventilation is rack & pinion driven and can be operated either manually or be fully automated.
+The 'A' frame truss Redpath designs can have roof ventilation fitted for the full length and these offer excellent control of the internal temperature and humidity within the shelter.
+The roof ventilation is rack and pinion driven and can be operated either manually or be fully automated.
 Contact us for pricing.

 It’s also very simple to fit a shade screen as part of the initial build or as an optional extra after construction.
-The cost is minimal, typically no more than $11 - $13 + GST /m2 to install a simple and popular manually pulled wire and cloth system.
+The cost is minimal, typically no more than $12 - $14 + GST per m2 to install a simple and popular manually pulled wire and cloth system.
 Fully automatic shade / thermal screens are also an option.
 See more here

 Can I visit a building near to me?

-Yes, it is quite likely that there will be a Redpath Dairyshelter near to your location as many have been built over the past 10 years throughout New Zealand and Australia - Send us an enquiry to see a building near to you Enquire here
+Yes, it is quite likely that there will be a Redpath Dairy house shelter near to your location as many have been built over the past 10 years throughout New Zealand and Australia - Send us an enquiry to see a building near to you Enquire here

 How much overhead clearance is there in the buildings for tractor access?

 Redpath's unique 'A' frame design truss eliminates overhead clutter or any horizontal chords.
 It allows quite large machinery to be operated within the structure and also eliminates bird perching and nesting points.
 Our open plan roof truss and tall sidewall height options 3m,3.5m,4m and 4.5m allows you to tip litter off the trucks or enter the structure to pick up a downed cow etc.